myde2001/Nominalia.com-Dynamic-DNS-Updater/README.md

-# Register.it-Dynamic-DNS-Updater
+# Nominalia.com-Dynamic-DNS-Updater
-Allows the dynamic updating of all the existing record, of any type, that is managed by register.it
+Allows the dynamic updating of all the existing record, of any type, that is managed by nominalia.com

 # 2019 Update